stolostron/acm-aap-aas-operations/cluster-bootstrap/README.md

 1. Replace the `VAULT_ADDRESS` and `VAULT_TOKEN` in `cluster-bootstrap/openshift-gitops/config/argocd.yaml` with the Vault service address and read only auth token from above doc.
    Please take care of using the correct env values for your deployment.
    * Dev is for development env usage.
-   * Stage is for staging env usage.
 2. Deploy the stacks:
    * For bootstrap a development env without alert forwarding, run `make deploy-dev-noalerts`.
    * For bootstrap development env, run `make deploy-dev`.
    * For bootstrap development env based on private cluster, run `make deploy-dev-private`.
-   * For bootstrap stage env, run `make deploy-stage`.

 ### Configurations layout: